felipead/felipead.github.com/README.md

 ## Setup

-1. Install Ruby with Bundler
+1. Install Ruby with [Bundler](http://bundler.io) (probably installed by default on OS X and Linux environments).

 2. Install dependencies from `Gemfile`: